 Likewise, you might also be safeguarded by your travel insurance provider.
 Therefore, you should refer to them to see what you are already protected for.

-7. Take photos of the car during the inspection
+7. You should take photos of the car during the inspection

 Before hiring a car, most companies will do an inspection of it with you, which serves as a baseline to measure any dints or damage that might occur when you drive it.